windmill-labs/windmilldocs/docs/misc/0_note_of_intent/index.md

     urls known only by the approvers
-- a **[low-code UI builder](../../getting_started/7_apps_quickstart/index.mdx)** to build complex internal apps, admin panels and dashboards using inline scripts in TypeScript, Python, Go, Bash and SQL or trigger the Scripts and Flows of the workspace
+- a **[low-code UI builder](../../getting_started/7_apps_quickstart/index.mdx)** to build complex internal apps, admin panels and dashboards using inline scripts in TypeScript, Python, Go, PHP, Bash and SQL or trigger the Scripts and Flows of the workspace
 - an **enterprise-grade platform** with tight permissioning, secret management, groups and folders enabling
   [RBAC permissions](../../core_concepts/16_roles_and_permissions/index.mdx),